abagusetty/CMakeBuild/dox/ExtendingNWChemExBase.md

    1. Build dependencies
        1. Configure phase for dependency
        2. Build phase for dependency
+       3. Install dependency to staging area
    2. Build main project
        1. Configure phase for main project
        2. Build phase for main project
+       3. Install main project to staging area
    3. Build tests for main project
        1. Configure phase for tests
        2. Build phase for tests
+       3. Install tests to test staging area
 3. Test the main project
-4. Install the main project
+4. Install the main project to real install location

 Looking only at the outermost bullets you can see to the outside world the build looks normal.
 This is important as it allows CMake projects relying on a